 “Name’s not Mack.
 It’s Claude Javernick…How’s the fishing there, boys?”

-(On the airship bridge, Bentley Butts had the throttle pegged wide open; they’d been traveling at maximum rpms non-stop ever since they’d left Long Beach, and with the wind at their backs now, the ship was making nineteen knots.)
+(On the airship bridge, Bentley Butts had the throttle pegged wide open; they’d been traveling at maximum rpms ever since they’d left Long Beach, and with the wind at their backs now, the ship was making nineteen knots.)

 “They’re delivering my new submarine.”